rstudio/academyMentorResources/python/README.md

 - quarto

-File naming format:
+## File naming format:
 - Currently using: `tutorial-name_dataset_name.qmd`
-- Omit data name if no external dataset is used
+- Omit dataset if no external dataset is used
-- Name could be first initial + last name or github username
+- Name is first initial + last name or github username (or something else)